 2. Be Student Friendly

 It could be the first online course for a lot of students.
-So an open and welcoming introduction goes a long way to make them feel welcome and to maximize learning.
+So, an open and welcoming introduction goes a long way to make them feel welcomed and to maximize learning.

 4. Consistent Online Presence